LA Women's Tennis Championships

-The tournament started out on the inaugural Virginia Slims Tour in Long Beach, California in 1971 by Jerry Diamond, one of the tour's organizers.
+The tournament was founded in 1971 as the Billie Jean King Invitational as part of the inaugural Virginia Slims Circuit in Long Beach, California in 1971 by Jerry Diamond, one of the tour's organizers.
 In 1973, it moved to Los Angeles.
 The event was off the tour calendar for three years (1974–1976) when the season-ending championships were played in Los Angeles.
 The tournament was an indoor event until 1983, when it switched to outdoor hard courts in Manhattan Beach where it stayed for 20 years.
 IMG bought the event from Diamond in 1996.
-The event was moved to its present location in Carson in 2003.
+The event was moved to its final location in Carson in 2003.
 It was acquired by its new landlord, AEG, in 2004.

 In 2009 AEG and USTA sold the tournament to Octagon, who moved the event to Carlsbad, California.
 It was renamed the Mercury Insurance Open.